 - Drug manufacture, distribution, or possession with intent to manufacture or distribute.

 For this reason, if you are facing drug charges in Washington DC, it is vital to contact an expert DC Criminal Defense Attorney or DC Drug Lawyer to defend you.
-The experienced attorneys at Ervin Kibria Law stand ready to work zealously on your case and achieve the best result possible.
+The experienced attorneys at Ervin Kibria Law stand ready to work vigorously on your case and achieve the best result possible.
 Contact us today to schedule a free consultation.

 DC Drug Offenses: Important Words to Know

-Controlled substances are the drugs, substances, and immediate precursors of those drugs and substances, as listed within Subchapter II of Chapter 9 of the DC Code.
+Controlled substances are drugs, substances, and immediate precursors of those drugs and substances, as listed within Subchapter II of Chapter 9 of the DC Code.

 “Schedule I” through “Schedule V”

 The controlled substances DC drug law covers are grouped into five different tiers—Schedule I through V—based on several factors, including potential for abuse, a risk to public health, and whether there is an acceptable medical use for the particular substance.